 What is "PETRONAS Email Virus"?

-PETRONAS is the name of a spam campaign that cyber criminals spread with a purpose to infect recipient's computer with LokiBot, a trojan-type malicious program.
-They send emails with attached archive file (RAR) that contains a malicious executable file.
-Cyber criminals behind PETRONAS spam campaign attempt to trick recipients into executing that file.
-If executed, it installs LokiBot, a program which is designed to steal various personal, sensitive information.
-We strongly recommend not to trust this email, it should be ignored and deleted.
+PETRONAS is a spam campaign that cyber criminals spread to infect recipients' computers with LokiBot, a trojan-type malicious program.
+They send emails with attached archive files (RAR) that contain malicious executables.
+Cyber criminals behind the PETRONAS spam campaign attempt to trick people into executing the file, which then installs LokiBot.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|